-Telling your partner that relationship is over and you want a divorce is a tough conversation to have.
+Telling your partner that the relationship is over and you want a divorce is not going to be easy.

 In fact, a lot of people avoid it for weeks, months or even years and remain in unhappy relationships.
 If you are sure that it’s the end of the road and you’re ready to tell your partner that you want a divorce, follow these steps from amicable for advice on making the conversation